Why Every Hype Cycle Produces the Same 23 Roles

 The assessment doesn't ask which role sounds good.
 It measures which one fits — based on what you can actually tolerate, what energizes you versus drains you, and what you've built so far.

-Find which of the 25 archetypes fits you.
+Find which of the 23 roles fits you.